-Therefore, for the duration of the public health emergency, FDA does not intend to object to limited modifications to the manufacturing of devices approved through the PMA program or the HDE program, without prior submission of the required PMA or HDE supplement or 30-day notice, where the modification does not create an undue risk in light of the public health emergency, and is necessary to address current manufacturing limitations or supply chain issues due to COVID-19-related disruptions.
-This policy also applies to limited modifications to address current manufacturing limitations or supply chain issues due to COVID-19 that also result in changes to the performance or design specifications, circuits, components, ingredients, or physical layout of the device which would trigger the requirement to submit a 180-day or real-time PMA supplement.
+where the modification does not create an undue risk in light of the public health emergency, and is necessary to address current manufacturing limitations or supply chain issues due to COVID-19-related disruptions.
+This policy also applies to limited modifications to address current manufacturing limitations or supply chain issues due to COVID-19 that also result in changes to the performance or design specifications, circuits, components, ingredients, or physical layout of the device which would trigger the requirement to submit a 180-day or real-time PMA supplement or a 75-day HDE supplement.

-Examples of circumstances where FDA currently believes a modification would generally not create such an undue risk in light of the public health emergency, and that may be needed to address current manufacturing limitations or supply chain issues due to COVID-19-related disruptions, include but are not limited to the following:
+Examples of circumstances where FDA currently believes a modification would generally not create such an undue risk in light of the public health emergency, and that may be needed to address current manufacturing limitations or supply chain issues due to COVID-19-related disruptions.
+Manufacturers should verify any changes to confirm that they do not negatively affect the performance of the device.
+Examples include but are not limited to the following: